TwoWheelers-TWDUTH1/aws-landscape/README.md

 ##### Add route table to client vpn with publics subnets:

-With the Client VPN Endpoint Selected, go to Authorization Tab.
+With the Client VPN Endpoint Selected, go to Route Table.

 Press Create Route.